Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

     tl;dr - "stay very still, its vision is based on movement"

-This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which observances can be made.
+This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which a signle entity can experience reality.
 Due to entropy, two observers can only _roughly_ record the same dimension at the same impulse of time.
 In fact, their awareness of _**relative time**_ is what allows consciousness in the present _moment._  To understand the concept of temporal observance, please check out the initial enigmas!
 They show how to use an impulse engine to drive neural execution, and then how